russellf9/daresay-test/README.md

 ## App Structure

-**Employees**
+(I've adjusted the structure somewhat)

+**Navigation**
-- employees.dir • The re-usable Directive
+- navigation.dir • Implements the navigation view
 - employees.svc • Responsible for getting the json data ( shared so should move up a folder)
-- employees.html • The rview which contains the list of employees
+- employees.html • The view which contains the list of employees

 **Employee**
-- employee-holder.html • The `tab` for the employee
 - employee.ctrl • The controller for the employee ( required as it passes the `id` to the Directive )
+- employee-holder.html • The `tab` for the employee ( could replace with the `home.html` )
 - employee.dir • The Directive for the individual employee
 - employee.html • The view for the individual employee

 ## Data

-I've hacked a bit to use the `data.json`, just moving the file over to the `dist.dir` manually for now.
+~~I've hacked a bit to use the `data.json`, just moving the file over to the `dist.dir` manually for now.~~

 ## State of the app